-A Search Advertising Campaign encompasses many different aspects–all Google AdWords advertising, but each distinctly different.
+A Search Advertising Campaign encompasses many different aspects–all Google Ads advertising, but each distinctly different.
 There is Paid Search, Display, and Re-Marketing.
 Let’s break it down into categories.

 What is Paid Search?